pwighton/miba/README.md

 ## 6) Compute Vnd via Lassen plot

-- Vnv is the y-intercept of the lassen plot
+- Vnv is the x-intercept of the lassen plot
 - regions to use/merge is specified in `occupancy-merge.json`

 ```